h3rb/ZeroTypes/README.md

 ```

-* StringIndexed

-A variant of ZIndexed which provides an extensible fast-hashing content-based lookup string hashed table.
-Both PHP and Javascript have this feature built in, but C++ does not.
-You could use a Map<> which is one common solution, or you could use this method.

 __To Do:__

 Some of the code works on Linux.
 With a few changes, it will work on x64.
 I'll get to this, or maybe you can by submitting a pull request on the github